sagizty/sagizty/README.md

 - 🔭 I’m currently working on Computational Pathology, with:
 - CVPD group at A*Star BII, Singapore
-- and also part-time with Zhanglab at Beijing Advanced Innovation Center for Biomedical Engineering, School of Biological Science and Medical Engineering, Beihang University, China
+- and also part-time with Beijing Advanced Innovation Center for Biomedical Engineering, School of Biological Science and Medical Engineering, Beihang University, China

 - 🌱 To view videos I made about my research and the courses: https://space.bilibili.com/64952151?spm_id_from=333.1007.0.0